Rindam: Organization

 When the Armed Forces Reserve Component was officially activated in 2021, 6 regional Rindam regiments gained an additional reserve battalion for the training and education of reserve personnel of the Army under these battalions, which come from all sectors of society.
 Each reserve battalion has 550 personnel and are under the direct control of the Rindam for training purposes.

-The Commandant is assisted by the RTR Executive Officer (Kesrindam) who holds the billet of a Lieutenant Colonel.
+The Commandant is assisted by the Main Regiments Executive Officer (Kesrindam) who holds the billet of a Lieutenant Colonel.

-Regional NCO Training Schools
+Regional NCO Candidate Schools

-The regional NCO Training Schools or Sekolah Calon Bintara Rindam are the training battalions for basic and advanced training of newly promoted non-commissioned officers of the army's RMCs.
+The Rindam NCO Candidate Schools or Sekolah Calon Bintara Rindam are the training battalions for basic and advanced training of newly promoted non-commissioned officers of the army's RMCs.
 These battalions provide necessary training for personnel advancement into NCO status.
 Civilian direct entry NCO cadets also train under these units and then directly enlist into the Army as sergeants.

 List of Rindam in Indonesia

-The following are the 15 Regional Training Regiments organized in each of the 15 Regional Military Commands:
+The following are the 15 Main Regiments organized in each of the 15 Military Area Commands: